UPDATE: Drink-drive arrest after dramatic Havant van crash

 The incident happened at around 5am this morning in Petersfield Road at its junction with Stockheath Road, in Havant.

-A 37-year-old man, from Waterlooville, has been arrested on suspicion of drive a motor vehicle when alcohol level above limit.
+A 37-year-old man, from Waterlooville, has been arrested on suspicion of driving a motor vehicle while above the alcohol level limit.

-Hampshire police's road policing unit took to Twitter to share photos of the incident at 6.24am.
+Hampshire police's road policing unit took to Twitter to share photos of the incident, which happened at 6.24am.

 In a post the unit said: 'Suspected driver has just been arrested following RTI in Havant.'